 Testing is priced at $110 including GST for single samples.
 A discount is available for your second sample or other samples submitted together with your single or first sample.
 Please refer to our pricing table for further details.

 What will the sample testing results include?

-Your report for your sample will contain details including when the test was performed, the dimensions of the material or weight, description of material and information on whether asbestos has been detected in your sample.
+The report for your sample will contain details including when the test was conducted, the dimensions or weight of the material, description of the material and information on whether asbestos has been detected in your sample.
 If the testing results do find the presence of asbestos, you will be provided with details on the type of asbestos identified.

 What does a result of 'No Asbestos Detected' mean?

 A report detailing ‘No Asbestos Detected’ means that no asbestos was found during the analysis of the sample.

 What does a result of 'Amosite Asbestos Detected' mean?

 This finding indicates Amosite asbestos was found during the analysis of the sample.